DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 ### Step 2.
 Component creation

 Now you need to create a component, to add a To Do List into the application.
-Create the **todo** folder in the **src/app/todo** directory, add a new file into it and name it **todo.component.ts**.
+Create the **todo** folder in the **src/app/** directory, add a new file into it and name it **todo.component.ts**.
 Then complete the steps described below.

-#### Importing source files
+#### Import source files

-Open the file and import To Do List source files.
+Open the **todo.component.ts** file and import To Do List source files.
 Note that:

 - if you use PRO version and install the To Do List package from a local folder, the imported paths look like this: